YuimaNakamura/master-dissertations/simulation/README.md

 - Y-axis = amplitude of displacement

-8. Plot and Save Results
+8. 📊Plot and Save Results
 - Displays the histogram on a ROOT canvas.

 - Saves the plot as a PDF file named fft_simulation_result.pdf.

-9. Cleanup
+9. 🧹Cleanup
 - Frees dynamically allocated memory used for the FFT.

 🎯 Purpose of the Function